ietf/tao/Tao.md

 have been very active in the IETF who have never attended an IETF meeting, and you should not feel obligated to come to an IETF meeting just to get a feel for the IETF.
-If, however, decide to come, this document and
+If, however, you decide to come, this document and
-<a href="https://tools.ietf.org/html/rfc4144">RFC 4144: How to Gain
+<a href="https://www.rfc-editor.org/info/rfc4144">RFC 4144: How to Gain
 Prominence and Influence in Standards Organizations</a>
 provides some pointers
-on how to make your meeting a success [https://tools.ietf.org/html/rfc4144].
+on how to make your meeting a success.
 The following guidelines (based on stereotypes of people in various industries) might help you decide whether you actually want to come and, if so, what might be the best use of your time at your first meeting.